usdot-fhwa-stol/opendrive2lanelet/README.md

 ```
 After the process exit the .osm file with the same name should apear in the folder containing xodr maps.

+# Important notices
+* Speed limit unit is hard coded as mph
 # OpenDRIVE 2 Lanelet - Converter

 We provide the code for an OpenDRIVE ([www.opendrive.org](http://www.opendrive.org)) to lanelets ([www.mrt.kit.edu/software/liblanelet](https://www.mrt.kit.edu/software/libLanelet/libLanelet.html)) converter, which has been introduced in our [paper](https://mediatum.ub.tum.de/doc/1449005/1449005.pdf): M. Althoff, S. Urban, and M. Koschi, "Automatic Conversion of Road Networks from OpenDRIVE to Lanelets," in Proc. of the IEEE International Conference on Service Operations and Logistics, and Informatics, 2018.